Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health and Conditions 🏥

-The Vizsla Doberman is generally a healthy mixed dog, but it may be predisposed to certain health conditions of its parent breeds.
+The Vizsla Doberman is generally a healthy mixed dog, but they may be predisposed to certain health conditions of its parent breeds.

 Vizsla dogs may develop hip dysplasia, progressive retinal atrophy, hypothyroidism, and epilepsy.
 Dobermans may develop gastric dilatation-volvulus, dilated cardiomyopathy, Von Willebrand’s Disease, and hip dysplasia.

 This mixed breed may be at risk of obesity if fed too much and not given enough opportunities to exercise.
-This is especially true as it ages, as they don’t run around as much, and many owners don’t realize they need to cut back on the feeding portions if their pups aren’t as active.
+This is especially true as they age, as they don’t run around as much, and many owners don’t realize they need to cut back on the feeding portions if their pups aren’t as active.
 Obesity is sadly very common in dogs, but it is entirely preventable.
-Obese dogs are at a higher risk of developing secondary conditions such as cancer, heart disease, hypertension, and diabetes mellitus.
+Obese dogs are at a higher risk of developing secondary conditions, such as cancer, heart disease, hypertension, and diabetes mellitus.

 Minor Conditions